A note from Rich Walikis, founder of the Jam Bones band:

 are resolved but the same question lingers.
 Many of you have contacted the band recently about parties and events may have noticed

-everybody who can make it to come see both or either of these events for the Jam Bones finale:
+everybody who can make it to come see these events for the Jam Bones finale:

 I would like to thank the current members of the band (Jeff Cline and Jerry Parton) as well as all former members (Carl Castagna, Drew Hall, Tom Witkowski, Ron Blair,